daormar/debasher/rtdocs/source/implem.rst

   required command-line options and pass them to the process.
-* ``process_spec``: contains the process specification, including for instance the amount of memory and number of CPUs assigned to the process.
+* ``process_spec``: contains the process specification, including for instance the amount of memory and number of CPUs assigned to the process (the process specification is shown by ``debasher_exec`` before launching process execution).
 This information can also be relevant when defining the process options.
 * ``process_name``: this variable will contain the name of the process.
 * ``process_outdir``: this variable stores the full path of the output directory for the process.